ardkastrati/EEGEyeNet/README.md

 ## Running the benchmark
 Create a /run directory to save files while running models on the benchmark.

+### benchmark.py
+In benchmark.py we load all models specified in hyperparameters.py.
+Each model is fitted and then evaluated with the scoring function corresponding to the task that is benchmarked.
 ### main.py
-To run the benchmark, make sure to uncomment the benchmark() call in main.py and data loading.

-The IOHelper will then load the dataset that was specified via the settings in config.py.
 To start the benchmark, run
 ```bash
 python3 main.py
 ```
-### benchmark.py
-In benchmark.py we load all models specified in hyperparameters.py.
-Each model is fitted and then evaluated with the scoring function corresponding to the task that is benchmarked.

-Models will be tried one after another, save checkpoints to the checkpoint directory specified in config.py.
-Scores of each model are computed and reported.
+A directory of the current run is created, containing a training log, saving console output and model checkpoints of all runs.

 ## Add Custom Models
 To benchmark models we use a common interface we call trainer.
 A trainer is an object that implements the following methods: